Indexing tables in Synapse SQL pool

 Batched update and insert operations that exceed the bulk threshold of 102,400 rows per partition-aligned distribution go directly to the columnstore format.
 However, assuming an even distribution, you would need to be modifying more than 6.144 million rows in a single operation for this to occur.
 If the number of rows for a given partition-aligned distribution is less than 102,400 then the rows go to the delta store and stay there until sufficient rows have been inserted or modified to close the row group or the index has been rebuilt.

 Small or trickle load operations

-Small loads that flow into SQL Data Warehouse are also sometimes known as trickle loads.
+Small loads that flow into Synapse SQL pool are also sometimes known as trickle loads.
 They typically represent a near constant stream of data being ingested by the system.
 However, as this stream is near continuous the volume of rows is not particularly large.
 More often than not the data is significantly under the threshold required for a direct load to columnstore format.